MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-location-status.md

 14. In Supply Chain Management, go to **Warehouse management > Setup > Warehouse > Locations**.

-15. Filter on "Location", and enter the putaway location from the purchase order work.
+15. Filter on **Location**, and enter the putaway location from the purchase order work.

   - The location status column is populated with "Storage" because the last transaction against the location was put.
   - The item number column is populated with "A0002", the item that was received and put to the location.